 What role does literary art play in the shaping of biblical narrative?
 How does the construction of the sacred text reflect its theological meaning?
 The religious vision of the Bible is given depth and subtlety precisely by being conveyed literarily; thus, the primary concern in this course is with the literature and literary influence of the received text of the Bible rather than with the history of the text’s creation.
 As students read through the canon, they establish the boundaries of the texts studied, distinguish the type(s) of literature found in them, examine their prose and poetic qualities, and identify their surface structures.
 Students also consider the literary legacy of the Bible and the many ways that subsequent writers have revisited its stories.
 This course is crosslisted as JWST 213.
 214 Introduction to the Qur’an A. Musa

 This course is designed to introduce students to the various ways in which the Qur’an has been received in history and continues to be received today.
 Students examine the theological, legal, literary, historical, mystical, and modern approaches to the Qur’an in an attempt to understand holistically various methods of exegesis and their ramifications.
 Throughout, the class engages in the debates that have historically surrounded the Qur’an and explore methods of interpretation both classical and modern, especially those of fundamentalists, reformists, and feminists.
 No prerequisites.
 This course is crosslisted as MIST 214

-216 Life of Muhammad
+.
+216 Life of Muhammad A. Musa

 This course is a historical study of the life of Muhammad, from his birth in 570 CE to his death in 632 CE.
 The course includes (1) an in-depth introduction to the genres of hadith